uttamtyagi111/Chat_app/readme.txt

 can uncomment the code which include html file so that we can we can check what we had made or the chat is initiating or not

-----Here we are using Redis for chat-cache , MongoDB for database by using pymongo,AWS S3 for files upload  and daphne as a service for asgi web application
+----Here we are using Redis for chat-cache , MongoDB for database by using pymongo,AWS S3 for files upload  and uvicorn as a service for asgi web application

 ----we had made the API for userchat , agentchat, agentnotes, user-uploadfile, widget creation (CRUD)